ltrinchini/libft/README.md

 ## About <a name = "about"></a>

 The goal of this project is to create a library equivalent to libc.
+Thanks to this project, I now understand how these functions work.
-This will allow me to understand how the functions I use daily work, as well as improve and enrich my knowledge of the C language.
+It also helped me to improve and enrich my knowledge on the C language.

 ### Libc functions
 | Function     | Description                                                                          |